 From Noel Harrison:

 It’s March 13, 1863.
-In a diary entry for that day, a soldier in one of the regimental camps guarded by the picket line noted, “A little snow this morning—some clouds—clear this evening.”
+In a diary entry for that day, a soldier in one of the regimental camps guarded by the pickets noted, “A little snow this morning—some clouds—clear this evening.”

-On the one hand, Forbes accurately captures the eternal, overarching reality of soldier life: the “wait” part of “hurry up and wait.”
+On the one hand, Forbes accurately captures the eternal, overarching reality of military life: the “wait” part of “hurry up and wait.”
 The sketch’s undistinguished setting, moreover, characterized the terrain along at least a third of the length of the picket line that surrounded the Army of the Potomac’s camps in southern Stafford in November 1862-June 1863.
-Much of the line extended between low, brushy hills north and west of the Rappahannock, far from the diverting vistas (and banter with enemy pickets) that duty along the river and its high bluffs afforded.
+Much of the line extended between low, brushy hills north of the Rappahannock River and far from the diverting vistas (and banter with enemy pickets) that duty along the river and its high bluffs afforded.

 sky gray _____ largest tree in middle [make?] very blue ______ yellow green gravel